Monique-nel/BFB321-Group04/README.md

 - Order management functionality
 - Direct communication and connection between users
 - Basic data analytics for users

+## System Architechture

+The application consists of a three-layer integrated architecture, consisting of a frontend, backend and database, to ensure functionality.
+- **Frontend** -> Built with Bootstrap, HTML and CSS for an attractive and responsive interface
+- **Backend** -> Not yet applicable for this submission, but built with Flask and Python functionality
+- **Integrated Database** -> The database was created using SQLite, and stores users, markets, vendors, offerings and event registration information.

 ## Tech (example)
 This README uses a generic stack.
 Replace the commands below with specifics for your implementation.